bredelings/BAli-Phy/benchmarks/coalescent-history.md

 The initial history search reused one cache directory and did not retain every raw run.
-In the table, `verified` means that imported modules were observed to hit a dedicated warmed cache; seven early rows remain `unverified`.
+In the table, `verified` means that imported modules were observed to hit a dedicated warmed cache; five early rows remain `unverified`.
 Trace status is `unknown` unless explicitly recorded.
 Unverified and unknown results still locate transitions, but close comparisons should be remeasured.